-Library Resources for your Subject
+Library Resources for Your Subject

-There is an Academic Support & Liaison Librarians supporting your subject or School.
-Together with Library staff at Malaysia and Dubai campuses they can provide advice and guidance on library resources and developing your information skills.
+There is an Academic Support and Liaison Librarian supporting your subject or School. who can provide advice and guidance on library resources and developing your information skills.
 See also the online subject guides for information about books, journals and online resources for each subject area.